LevelUpMarketers/tta-management-plugin/docs/BecomeMemberPage.md

 - Registered by `TTA_Become_Member_Page`.
 - Describes Non-member, Standard Member, and Premium Member benefits in a three-column table with a mobile-friendly card layout.
 - Shows pricing ($0 Non-member, $10 Standard, $17 Premium) in a dedicated row just above the signup buttons.
-- Displays an introductory row above the table with a heading, descriptive paragraph, and rotating image gallery.
+- Displays an introductory row above the table with a rotating image gallery.
 Images come from the **TTA Settings → Slider Images** tab.
 - Includes signup buttons for Standard and Premium tiers embedded within the table.
 Clicking a button sends an AJAX request that stores the selected membership level in the session and redirects visitors to the cart page.
 - Signup buttons for Standard and Premium tiers use the `.tta-basic-signup` and `.tta-premium-signup` classes so both table and mobile views trigger the same AJAX handler.
 - Offers a **Join Now** button in the Non-member column that reveals an inline registration form for creating a free account.